QuizMaster-world/.github/profile/README.md

   - Enables quick access to quizzes without the overhead of graphical components.

 ### MicroQuizMaster
-- [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only 8 KB big!
+- [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only 8 ***KB*** big!
 Similar to QuizMasterTerminal, this version contains no example quizzes and is the only MIT licenced repository.
-It targets users with the very weakest devices, **especially** Windows users.
+It targets users with the very weakest devices, **especially** Windows users or those seeking an experience with absolutely no frills.

 ### QuizMasterPaper